 Locals love that an outdoor adventure is never far from the city.
 Get lost in desert beauty in these nearby parks.

-Dobbins Lookout is the highest point of South Mountain Preserve, one of Phoenix's backyard desert playgrounds and one of the nation’s largest municipal parks.
+Dobbins Lookout is the highest point of South Mountain Park and Preserve, one of Phoenix's backyard desert playgrounds and one of the nation’s largest municipal parks.
 Drive or hike to the top for stunning views and pictures in the stone rotunda.

-Hit the trails around Papago Park’s iconic red buttes, and don’t leave without visiting Hole-in-the-Rock—an easy hike with a big scenic payoff.
+Hit the trails around Papago Park’s iconic red buttes, and don’t leave without visiting Hole-in-the-Rock — an easy hike with a big scenic payoff.

 South Mountain Park and Preserve